-The Regional Water Quality Control Boards (Regional Water Boards) and State Water Board, collectively referred to as the Water Boards, shall enforce the provisions herein following adoption and upon the effective date of this General Permit.
+The Regional Water Boards and the State Water Board, collectively referred to as the Water Boards, shall enforce the provisions herein following adoption and upon the effective date of this General Permit.

 Stormwater discharges from dredge spoil placement that occur outside of waters of the state (upland sites) and that disturb one or more acres of land surface from construction activity are covered by this General Permit.
 This General Permit does not cover the discharge of dredged or fill material to waters of the state.
 Construction projects that include the discharge of dredged or fill material to waters of the state should contact the applicable Regional Water Board to obtain authorization for the discharge of dredged or fill material to waters of the state.

-The discharge of dredged or fill material to a water of the United States is regulated by the United States Army Corps of Engineers under Clean Water Act section 404, and by the Water Boards under Clean Water Act section 401.
+The discharge of dredged or fill material to a water of the United States is regulated by the United States Army Corps of Engineers under Clean Water Act § 404, and by the Water Boards under Clean Water Act § 401.
 The discharge of dredged or fill material to a water outside of federal jurisdiction may be regulated by the Water Boards under the Porter-Cologne Water Quality Control Act.
 This General Permit does not authorize discharges of fill or dredged material regulated by the U.S. Army Corps of Engineers under CWA § 404 and does not constitute a waiver of water quality certification under CWA § 401.

 Compliance with requirements contained in this General Permit does not supersede or constitute compliance with other regulatory requirements also applicable to discharges regulated by this General Permit, including waste discharge prohibitions in regional and statewide water quality control plans.